Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 2. Engineer smarter portfolios — apply Modern Portfolio Theory to your own combination of chosen tickers, plot efficient frontiers, and instantly compare optimal strategies (max Sharpe, min risk, max diversification, equal weights).

-3. Simulate ensembles to forecast prices and returns using Auto-Regressive Integrated Moving Averages (ARIMA), Generalized Autoregressive Conditional Heteroskedasticity (GARCH), Euler–Maruyama with Gradient Boosted parameters, or Long-Short Term Memory (LSTM) models, with 95% confidence bounds and performance tables for forecasts.
+3. Simulate ensembles to forecast prices and returns using Auto-Regressive Integrated Moving Averages (ARIMA), Generalized Autoregressive Conditional Heteroskedasticity (GARCH) with 95% confidence quantile bounds and performance tables for forecasts.

 Whether you’re a casual investor curious about market dynamics, a data science student exploring finance, or a quantitative researcher testing portfolio strategies, this repo gives you the tools to analyze, optimize, and simulate — all in one workflow.